Body of US Marine Corps pilot found after crash off Japan

-TOKYO (AP) — Searchers have found the body of a U.S. Marines Corps pilot who went missing after his jet fighter crashed off Japan.
+TOKYO (AP) — A U.S Marine Corps pilot who died after his jet fighter crashed off Japan was identified Friday as Capt.
+James E. Frederick of Corpus Christi, Texas.

-The Marines said in a short statement Friday that a Japanese Maritime Self-Defense Force ship had recovered the body of Capt.
-Jake Frederick the previous day.

-Marine Corps spokesman Lt.
-Joshua Hays said that Frederick was from Texas and based at Marine Corps Air Station Cherry Point in Havelock, North Carolina.
-He was on a rotational deployment to Japan.

 Most Read Stories